Jonathan Chait

 Jonathan Chait (/ˈtʃeɪt/) is an American pundit and writer for The Atlantic.
-He was previously a senior editor at The New Republic and an assistant editor of The American Prospect and wrote for New York magazine.
+He was previously a senior editor at The New Republic, an assistant editor of The American Prospect, and a writer for New York magazine.
 He writes a periodic column in the Los Angeles Times.

 Early life

-Chait is the son of Illene (née Seidman) and David Chait.
+Chait is the son of Illene and David Chait.

 Career

 Chait began working at The New Republic in 1995.
-In January 2010, The New Republic replaced The Plank, TNR's group blog, with the Jonathan Chait Blog.
-His writing has also appeared in The New York Times, The Wall Street Journal, Slate, and Reason.
-He took over The New Republic's TRB column from Peter Beinart in March 2007.
+His writing has appeared in The New York Times, The Wall Street Journal, Slate, and Reason.
+He took over The New Republics TRB column from Peter Beinart in March 2007.
 Chait was named a finalist for the 2009 Ellie (National Magazine Award) in the Columns and Commentary category for three of his 2008 columns.

-On March 16, 2009, Chait appeared on Comedy Central's The Colbert Report to counter conservative arguments that the New Deal was a failure.
-The impetus for that appearance was an article that he wrote for The New Republic, "Wasting Away in Hooverville".
+On March 16, 2009, his article "Wasting Away in Hooverville" appeared in The New Republic.

 Chait appears in The Rivalry, a 2007 HBO documentary about the history and culture of the Michigan–Ohio State football rivalry.
-Chait joined the staff of New York magazine on September 6, 2011, leaving his post as senior editor of The New Republic.
-He explained his move: "Obviously, I love TNR and had no plans to leave, but the opportunity at New York was irresistible.
-Everybody who works there raves about it, and my friends in journalism have noticed for a while it's become phenomenal – 'the best magazine in America', as one editor friend of mine told me."
+He joined the staff of New York magazine on September 6, 2011, leaving his post as senior editor of The New Republic.
+Of the move, he said: "Obviously, I love TNR and had no plans to leave, but the opportunity at New York was irresistible.
+Everybody who works there raves about it, and my friends in journalism have noticed for a while it's become phenomenal—'the best magazine in America', as one editor friend of mine told me."